Medically reviewed by Drugs.com. Last updated on Jun 17, 2022.

 - Don't participate in contact and recreational sports until you get your doctor's OK.

-- Check with your doctor before you begin driving, playing sports, riding a bicycle or operating heavy machinery.
+- Check with your health care provider before you begin driving, playing sports, riding a bicycle or operating heavy machinery.
 Your reaction times likely will have slowed as a result of your brain injury.

 - Check with your doctor before taking medication.

 - Don't drink alcohol until you've recovered fully.
-Alcohol may hinder recovery, and drinking too much can increase your risk of a second injury.
+Alcohol may slow recovery, and drinking too much can increase your risk of a second injury.

 - Write down things you have trouble recalling.